phetsims/phet-info/doc/typescript-conventions.md

 const x: number = 7;
 ```

-However, if there is a complicated or volatile (api hasn't stabilized) expression on the right-hand side, it may be
+However, if there is a complicated or volatile (API hasn't stabilized) expression on the right-hand side, it may be
-valuable on rare occasions to specify the type manually:
+valuable to specify the type on the left-hand side.
+For example:

 ```ts
 // OK to specify the type manually in complex or volatile cases const x: number = someComplicatedExpressionOrVolatileStatementThatHasntStabilized();
 ```

-This same principle applies to type parameters.
+This same principle applies to generic type parameters.
 For instance, TypeScript can infer the parametric type of `new Property`
 based on the value of the first parameter.
+For example:

 ```ts
 // Recommended